CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 compPath-filler p q = doubleCompPath-filler refl p q
 ```

 ## Constructing Cubes

-Let's do an example of a (3D) cube.
-Let's say we want to construct
+Let's do an example of a proper 3D cube.
+Let's say we want to
-this square:
+construct this square:

             q
        y - - - > z